innanliu426/EnsemNet/README.md

 ![Reconstructed beta transmission areal density maps by the proposed algorithm for Miralon sheets from the production line.
 Details for uneven density distribution are recovered.](miralon_result.PNG)
 Reconstructed beta transmission areal density maps by the proposed algorithm for Miralon sheets from the production line.
 Details for uneven density distribution are recovered.

-### training data on ordinary images
+### train and test on ordinary images
-training and testing sample Jupyter notebook see sample_notebook.ipynb
+Training and testing sample Jupyter notebook see sample_notebook.ipynb

-### training data on ordinary images
-down load DIV2K images from https://data.vision.ee.ethz.ch/cvl/DIV2K/
+Down load DIV2K images from https://data.vision.ee.ethz.ch/cvl/DIV2K/